We taste delicious organic goat cheese from Belgian farm, Chèvrerie du Bois des Mûres, in Havrenne, near Rochefort, in the province of Namur.

 Christophe left his job as a chef in 2007, to pursue his goat cheese dream.
 These days, he produces a variety of fresh cheeses that he distributes to shops and restaurants around the country.

-Christopher and his family members do everything by hand, from putting the cheese in moulds to coating the cheese with seasonings.
+Christopher and his family members do everything by hand, from putting the cheese in molds to coating the cheese with seasonings.

 The Poucets also produce goat meat, which Christophe explains most Belgians don’t have a taste for… yet.
 While there is some interest among immigrant communities in Belgium, Christophe exports the majority of his goat meat to southern Europe, particularly the South of France.